 Five segments, each covering a decade, will be released as individual downloads as they are completed.
 The first segment, covering 1967 to 1977, is now available.
 The completed film will be released on DVD & Blu-ray disc in the coming months.

 Filming in Hong Kong - June 2017

-While attending the 50th anniversary celebrations, I recorded on-camera interviews with former staff and students visiting the school, as well as current staff and students.
-Their personal recollections will provide voice-over for hundreds of images, many featured in Chris Forse’s book, “No Ordinary School”, or provided by alumni.
+While attending the 50th anniversary celebrations, I filmed interviews with current and former staff and students.
+Their personal recollections will tell the history of the school, and provide voice-over for hundreds of images, many featured in Chris Forse’s 2007 book, “No Ordinary School”.

-New video of the school and the students will be combined with archival images and video - showing student life inside and outside the classroom - evoking fond memories for Islanders of all ages and revealing what makes the school so special.
+New video of the school will be combined with archival images and video - showing life inside and outside the classroom - evoking fond memories and revealing what makes the school so special to Islanders.